RobbieMcKinstry/tiny-google/proposal.md

 # Architecture

-We will orchastrate the application with two Docker containers running under Docker Compose.
+We will orchestrate the application with two Docker containers running under Docker Compose.
 The first container will run a Golang web server, which serves the static web front end.
 When an HTTP request from the front end is sent to the Go server, the server will launch and time two HTTP requests to the second container.
 The second container runs Hadoop, Spark, and MapReduce on top of a REST server.
 This is not an original container we developed, but a pre-existing one available as open source.

 These two requests to the second container will launch a MR job and a Spark job.
 Each jobs reads from it's owned inverted index and writes it back out in the event of an upload.
 The jobs will return a JSON response back to the Go server, which will aggregate them into a payload for the client.
 The client will parse and display the results.

 # Inverted Index

-Our inverted index will map fom string keys (which are the search terms) to a list of references to appearences in a given document.
+Our inverted index will map fom string keys (which are the search terms) to a list of documentRef objects, which is defined below.

-    string -> documentRef
+    string -> List[documentRef]

 Each document reference stores the name of the document, the path to the document, and a list of positions in the document where the search term appears.

-    object document {
+    object documentRef {
         name: string
         path: string
         occurrences: List[FileLocation]